 “General…” I replied, trying to tidy up my sweaty and bloodstained appearance.
 Not sure why, but feelings of insecurity started to seep back in.

 I looked at the cadets staring at us both, snickering at each other.

 I felt like I should reply as quickly as I could and leave.
 But as soon as I looked at that face… and those eyes…

 “Apologies?
 For what, cadet?”

-My mouth was as dry and my throat felt swollen.
-Every time I thought of something to say, I’d erase it in my mind, thinking it was stupid.
+My mouth was as dry, and my throat felt swollen.
+Whenever I thought of something to say, I’d erase it in my mind, thinking it was stupid.